 My research is focused on the study of supernova remnants (SNRs) and associated phenomena.
 These include neutron stars, pulsar wind nebulae, the interaction of these objects with the interstellar medium, and the acceleration of cosmic rays at supernova shocks.
-The science goals of my program are targeted to understand the aftermath of a supernova explosion, the growing diversity of neutron stars (including magnetars), their relativistic outflows, their evolution and interaction with their hosting supernova remnant shells, and the acceleration of cosmic rays to extremely high energies.
+The science goals of my research program are targeted to understand the aftermath of a supernova explosion, the growing diversity of neutron stars (including magnetars), their relativistic outflows and magnetic field evolution, their evolution and interaction with their hosting supernova remnant shells, nucleosynthesis, and the acceleration of cosmic rays to extremely high energies.
 My program makes use of multi-wavelength observations from radio to very high-energies, with focus on X-ray data acquired with NASA's Chandra and ESA's XMM-Newton telescopes.
 I am also a member of the international, JAXA-led, ASTRO-H (renamed to Hitomi) X-ray satellite and serve on the science team for the future ATHENA X-ray mission.
+In radio, I serve on the ACURA Advisory Committee for the Square Kilometre Array (SKA).
+In optical, I was selected for the TMT International Science Development Team for the Milky Way & Nearby Galaxies.
 At gamma-ray energies, I am an associate member of the currently operating H.E.S.S. mission and a member of the upcoming Cherenkov Telescope Facility (CTA).
 My team also includes numericists/theorists developing models, performing state-of-the-art numerical simulations to apply to data, and making use of a local CFI-funded computing cluster.